woodnsec/IoT-Forensics/milestone-2.md

 The investigative class is where collected evidence is analyzed, interpreted, and presented to the relevant parties.
 After a report has been generated and the findings delivered, the investigation is wrapped up and closed.
 Evidence is preserved in the event that the investigation must be reopened.
 <br>
 #### We identified the following difficulties in establishing an IoT framework standard
 * **Data Extraction:** IoT devices have many different storage methods.
-They might use a cloud service, or write to a local hub running a service rather than storing data on the actual IoT devices.
+They might use a cloud service or write to a local hub running a service rather than storing data on the actual IoT devices.
 Devices also may not include traditional interfaces for gathering data stored on IoT devices.

 * **Chain of Custody:** Keeping a well document Chain of Custody is a vital process during a forensics investigation.
 However, with the diversity of IoT devices maintaining the documentation to uphold integrity could be difficult.